Bug-Finderr/mealmind/mealmind-prd.md

 - User wants to regenerate if they don't like the suggestion

 ### Recipe Management
+- User wants to view their recipe history
-- User wants to save recipes to their favorites
+- User wants to filter history to show only favorites
-- User wants to view their saved recipes anytime
+- User wants to delete recipes
-- User wants to delete recipes they no longer want
+- User wants to favorite/unfavorite recipes from detail view

 ### Cooking
 - User wants step-by-step cooking instructions